 We know her best as Nanny Jo on the former “Supernanny” television show.
 From 2004 to late 2010, Jo Frost brought order to households where parents had lost control by helping moms and dads learn skills like discipline and follow-through.

-But as viewers in almost 100 countries tuned in to see Frost bring peaceful resolution to yet another household gone wild, few realized that the world’s top nanny was having to do her own strict daily managing – of food, pet and environmental allergies.
+But as viewers in almost 100 countries tuned in to see Frost bring peaceful resolution to yet another household gone wild, few realized that the world’s supernanny was having to do her own strict daily managing – of food, pet and environmental allergies.

-In the summer of 2012, Jo Frost spoke to Allergic Living about how she juggles her busy lifestyle – which included a new show for the TLC network and a lot of travel – while keeping her asthma and serious allergies under careful control.
+In the summer of 2012, Jo Frost spoke to Allergic Living about how she juggles her busy lifestyle – including a new show for the TLC network and a lot of travel – while keeping her asthma and serious allergies under careful control.
+[Update: Supernanny USA relaunched in 2020 on the Lifetime Channel.]

 Allergic Living’s Gwen Smith: Jo, first, what allergies do you have?